mvolkmann/MyUnixEnv/notes/Go09-Modules.md

 ## Modules

+TODO: Update this from you Go Modules slides!

 Lack of support for package versioning was a major issue before Go version 1.11.
 The leading contenders were vgo from Russ Cox at <https://github.com/golang/go/wiki/vgo>